 TGH Transplant Institute

 After receiving two life‑saving double lung transplants at the Tampa General Hospital Transplant Institute, Sarah Housman has gone on to achieve something extraordinary.
-She proudly represented Team USA at the Official World Transplant Games in Germany, earning a bronze medal in the backstroke—a powerful testament to what’s possible after transplant.
+She proudly represented Team USA at the Official World Transplant Games in Germany, earning a bronze medal in the backstroke a powerful testament to what’s possible after transplant.

-Lung Transplant Patient Stories
+Vanessa Hernandez Lung Transplant

 Vez Hang